ionic-team/ionic-portals/website/docs/how-to/multiple-portals-single-web-app.md

 ## Project Structure

 In your project, you'll need to a single folder in your Assets directory that contains the built output for your SPA.
-For more information on how to setup web bundles in your native project, see [our how to guide](./pull-in-web-bundle).
+For more information on how to setup web bundles in your native project, see [our how-to guide](./pull-in-web-bundle).